Women in the Victorian era: Victorian women's fashion

+However, despite the fact that Victorians considered the mention of women's undergarments in mixed company unacceptable, men's entertainment made great comedic material out of the topic of ladies' bloomers, including men's magazines and music hall skits.

 Victorian women's clothing followed trends that emphasised elaborate dresses, skirts with wide volume created by the use of layered material such as crinolines, hoop skirt frames, and heavy fabrics.
-Because of the impracticality and health impact of the era's fashions, a reform movement began among women.
+Because of the impracticality and health impact of the era's fashions, a dress reform movement began among women.

 The ideal silhouette of the time demanded a narrow waist, which was accomplished by constricting the abdomen with a laced corset.
 While the silhouette was striking, and the dresses themselves were often exquisitely detailed creations, the fashions were cumbersome.
 At best, they restricted women's movements and at worst, they had a harmful effect on women's health.
 Physicians turned their attention to the use of corsets and determined that they caused several medical problems: compression of the thorax, restricted breathing, organ displacement, poor circulation, and prolapsed uterus.

 Articles advocating the reform of women's clothing by the British National Health Society, the Ladies' Dress Association, and the Rational Dress Society were reprinted in The Canada Lancet, Canada's medical journal.
 In 1884, Dr. J. Algernon Temple of Toronto even voiced concern that the fashions were having a negative impact on the health of young women from the working classes.
 He pointed out that a young working-class woman was likely to spend a large part of her earnings on fine hats and shawls, while "her feet are improperly protected, and she wears no flannel petticoat or woollen stockings".

 Florence Pomeroy, Lady Haberton, was president of the Rational Dress movement in Britain.
 At a National Health Society exhibition held in 1882, Viscountess Haliburton presented her invention of a "divided skirt", which was a long skirt that cleared the ground, with separate halves at the bottom made with material attached to the bottom of the skirt.
 She hoped that her invention would become popular by supporting women's freedom of physical movement, but the British public was not impressed by the invention, perhaps because of the negative "unwomanly" association of the style with the American Bloomers movement.
 Amelia Jenks Bloomer had encouraged the wearing of visible bloomers by feminists to assert their right to wear comfortable and practical clothing, but it was no more than a passing fashion itself among radical feminists.
-The movement to reform women's dress would persist and have longterm success, however; by the 1920s, Coco Chanel was enormously successful at selling a progressive, far less restrictive silhouette that abandoned the corset and raised hemlines.
+The movement to reform women's dress would persist and have long-term success, however; by the 1920s, Coco Chanel was successful at selling a progressive, far less restrictive silhouette that abandoned the corset and raised hemlines.
 The new silhouette symbolised modernism for trendy young women and became the 20th century standard.
 Other Paris designers continued reintroducing pants for women and the trend was gradually adopted over the next century.